Parrots forced to separate at British zoo for excessive swearing

-Well, five other parrots at the wildlife park have had to be separated... because they curse.
+Well, five other parrots at the wildlife park have had to be separated... because they curse and were encouraging each other to do so.

-The parrots were donated, from separate owners to the Lincolnshire Wildlife Park within the same week, so the birds were quarantined together.
+The parrots, Billy, Eric, Tyson, Jade and Elsie, were donated from separate owners to the Lincolnshire Wildlife Park within the same week, so the birds were quarantined together.

 They must not have gotten along because soon they were swearing and cussing at each other.
 And then also at visitors - who started cussing back.